cytopia/docker-dvwa/README.md

 <details><summary><strong>Q:</strong> How do I setup the reCAPTCHA key?</summary>
 <p><br/>
-  Go to https://www.google.com/recaptcha/admin and generate your captcha as shown below:<br/>
+  Go to <a href="https://www.google.com/recaptcha/admin">https://www.google.com/recaptcha/admin</a> and generate your captcha as shown below:<br/>
   <ul>
    <li>Ensure to choose <code>reCAPTCHA v2</code></li>
    <li>Ensure to add <i>all</i> domains you plan on using</li>